Use an Architecture

 materials may also be needed, as well as a bill of materials along with any

-product packaging.
 It is essential that a process not be followed blindly - the process and

 tools must be configured to meet the needs of the organization and the